rreusser/gaussian-mixture-estimator/README.md

 > Estimate a Gaussian Mixture model using the Expectation Maximation (EM) algorithm

 Fits an n-dimensional Gaussian Mixture to data using the Expectation Maximization (EM) algorithm.
+The algorithm is guaranteed to improve on every iteration, but it's not guaranteed to converge to a global maximum.
+The implementation currently uses a pretty naive initial guess.
+I may integrate k-nearest neighbors initilization, or may leave that to the user.
+I haven't decided yet.

 Demo at: http://rickyreusser.com/gaussian-mixture-estimator/